Surrendering a Pet

 Bringing in Stray Animals

-If you find a stray animal, please either hold on to it while helping to look for its owner (posters, posting photos on local lost and found Facebook groups, etc.) or take it to the shelter in the County where you found it.
+If you find a stray animal, please either hold onto it while helping to look for its owner (with posters, photos on local lost and found Facebook groups, etc.) or take it to the shelter in the county where you found it.
 This will help aid the owner in finding their pet.

 Found a Kitten?

-Click here for guidelines on best actions when you find a stray kitten or litters of kittens.
+Click here for guidelines on the best actions to take when you find a stray kitten or litters of kittens.